Caijiacheng/android-ui-lua/README.md

     test/test-robot-lib-app-instr/script has the simple test file of lua

 2. Project Tree:

-    root --
     lib --
             luajava-apklib :
                     The Project to Ndk the libs of lua engine for Android robot-apklib :
                     The Library with wrapper LuaEngine and Instrumentation and others you can add more operations to mapping in IOper.java and IView.java and so on... test --
             test-robot-lib-app:
                     The project of app
             test-robot-lib-app-instr:
                     The Project of instr app to test-robot-lib-app.

 3. HOW TO RUN the Test: